davekinkead/thesis/paper.coffee.md

           student

+Events in the simulation will occur during a generic time perior called a `tick`.
+A tick can represent any fixed period of time such as a term, semester, or year.
+During each tick schools will `teach` students, some students will `graduate`, and some new students will `enrol`.

-The initial distribution of students in schools is determined stochastically but tempered by any specified skewness in the simulation.
-The default `skew` value is `0.5` meaning that 50% of above average students are assigned to the first school, and 50% to the second.
-A `skew` value of `0.75` would see the first school assigned 50% of the above average students and 25% assigned to the second.
+The initial enrolment of students between schools is determined by a skew factor ranging from `0.0`, meaning all the below average abiltity students in the first school, to `1.0`, all the above average ability students in the first school.
+The default value of `0.5` results in an even distribution of students by ability.
+Subsequent enrolments will be random.

     enrol = (student, schools, skew=0.5) =>
-      choice = if student.ability > 0.5
+      school_id = if student.ability > 0.5
         if Math.random() < skew then 0 else 1
       else
         if Math.random() > skew then 0 else 1
-      schools[choice]

-Now need our simulation to do something.
-Events in the simulation will occur during a generic time perior called a `tick`.
-A tick can represent any fixed period of time such as a term, semester, or year.
-During each tick schools will `teach` students, some students will `graduate`, and some new students will `enrol`.

-A school's educational impact on students will be modelled by the `teach` method where a schools `impact` value affects a students `ability` value.
-This could be modelling in a variety of ways but for simplicity we will just apply a linear factor with the result constrained between `0.0` and `1.0`.
+      schools[school_id]

+Schools causally impact students' ability by `teaching`.
+Again, this could represent a variety of causal mechanisms such as pedogogy, policy, or environment.
+The causal impact on student ability is linear and a constraint is applied to ensure ability remains between `0.0` and `1.0`.

     Simulation::teach = () ->